(CNN) — The first two doses of an experimental serum created to treat Ebola went to American missionaries.

-Mapp Biopharmaceutical said Monday that its supply has been exhausted after fulfilling the request of a West African country.
-(It did not name the country.)
-Kentucky BioProcessing, which manufactures a version of the drug, is working to increase production of ZMapp, but the process will take several months, company spokesman David Howard said last week.
+Mapp Biopharmaceutical said Monday its supply has been exhausted after fulfilling the request of a West African country.
+(It did not name the country).
+Kentucky BioProcessing, which manufacturers a version of the drug, is working to increase production of ZMapp, but the process will take several months, company spokesman David Howard told CNN last week.

 “There are not adequate supplies of any of the investigational agents anywhere near ready for human use,” said Dr. Jesse Goodman, director of the Center on Medical Product Access, Safety and Stewardship at Georgetown University Medical Center, referring to all drugs being developed to treat Ebola.

 “Not (adequate) to treat all the patients in this outbreak, even if we knew they worked.”